-This section applies to all Wireless stations wishing to use the WBR-3600 Router's Access Point, regardless of the operating system which is used on the client.
+This section applies to all Wireless stations wishing to use the Wireless Router's Access Point, regardless of the operating system which is used on the client.

-To use the Wireless Access Point in the WBR-3600 Router, each Wireless Station must have compatible settings, as follows:
+To use the Wireless Access Point in the Wireless Router, each Wireless Station must have compatible settings, as follows:

 Mode The mode must be set to Infrastructure (rather than Ad-hoc) Access points only operate in Infrastructure mode.
-SSID (ESSID) This must match the value used on the WBR-3600 Router.
-The default value is Wireless .
+SSID (ESSID) This must match the value used on the Wireless Router.
 Note!
 The SSID is case sensitive.
-Wireless Security By default, Wireless security on the WBR-3600 Router is disabled.
-If Wireless security remains disabled on the WBR-3600 Router, all stations must have wireless security disabled.
-If Wireless security is enabled on the Wireless Router (either WEP or WPA-PSK), each station must use the same settings as the Wireless ADLS Router.
+Wireless By default, Wireless security on the Wireless Router is disabled.
+Security If Wireless security remains disabled on the Wireless Router, all stations must have wireless security disabled.
+If Wireless security is enabled on the Wireless Router, each station must use the same settings as the Wireless Router.